readandprogress/reading.is-a.dev/_posts/Tech/2025-08-25-compartmentalizing-my-digital-life.md

 date: 2025-08-25 13:00:00 -0500
 last_modified_at:
 categories: Tech, General
-tags: [ Digital Wellbeing, Compartmentalizing, Habits, Chromebook, Tablet, iPhone, Mi Band, Nintendo Switch Lite, Nintedo New 2DS XL, Google TV with Chromecast ]
+tags: [ Digital Wellbeing, Compartmentalizing, Habits, Chromebook, Tablet, iPhone, Nintendo Switch Lite, Nintedo New 2DS XL, Google TV with Chromecast ]
 time:
 description: "I realized that if I want to stick to healthier habits, I should remove any barriers that prevent me from executing them.
 So I have divided certain tasks and activities between all of my devices, starting with..."
 toc: true